dhiemaz/gopherlabs/Beginners/Goroutine_Channel.md

 value of channel a now is 0x4300c0
 ```

-we can also using short assignment statement to declaring with defining channel using `:=`
+we can also use `:=` short assignment statement to declaring and defining channel.

 ```go